 A third film finally emerges here with Blair Witch.
 The film was apparently shot in secrecy in Vancouver (as opposed to the real Burkittsville) under the title The Woods.
 The public did not know that it was a Blair Witch film until a trailer aired at the San Diego Comic-Con, two months before the films wide release.
 The film received a mixed response and did poor box-office, earning only $10 million on its opening weekend.
 This could well be that the modern 18-24 demographic had no familiarity with the original or simply that everyone was getting tired of Found Footage.

 Blair Witch comes from Adam Wingard, a name that been on the rise in recent years.
-Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun Were Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of Youre Next (2011) and The Guest (2014).
+Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory Pop Skull (2007), followed by the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun Were Having (2011) and Autoerotic (2011) before gaining increasingly wider recognition with the likes of Youre Next (2011), The Guest (2014) and the subsequent English-language remake of Death Note (2017).
 Notedly, Wingard has ventured into the Found Footage film before with his segments of the anthologies V/H/S (2012) and V/H/S/2 (2013), while A Horrible Way to Die was also shot in a grungy mumblecore handheld style.

 As Blair Witch sets in to its predecessors familiar style, you are given cause to reflect on the state of the Found Footage film.
 Both Blair Witch film almost comes at the opposite end of the cycle one created the genre, the other comes after it has been overrun by dozens of horror films using the style to the point it has started to feel like the particular vein is worn out and has no new moves left to offer.
 Even the technologies the two films use are very different.
 In 1999, the first HDCAM recorders were just coming on the market and most of the film was shot on videotape and old-fashioned movie cameras; by 2016, digital cameras are so prevalent that they are embedded in your phone (indeed, entire films have been shot on camera phones), while the videotape and 16 mm film are almost completely obsolete technologies.
 Not to mention that this film employs headset-mounted hi-def cameras and drone cameras that were not even invented back then.